yvens94/AWS/GettingLogsFromServerToS3_firehose.md

-# Log server to S3 by Kinesis data Firehose
+# Logs streaming from the server to S3 by Kinesis data Firehose

 To push data from a server to Amazon S3 using Kinesis Data Firehose, you can follow these general steps: